 What if weather caused a tree to fall down on my home and cause damage.
 Would I be covered?

 Damage to your house’s structure, or your personal stuff, would be covered under your homeowners policy.
+Fortunately, there’s a lot you can do to keep your property safe from tree damage.

 If you’re a renter, you’d be covered for any damage this fallen tree caused to your personal belongings, as well as given help with temporary housing expenses if your home becomes unlivable.
 However, any damage to the actual building would fall under your landlord’s insurance policy (see the question above).